 (2) An absence permit for a period requiring overnight accommodation is subject to the condition that the prisoner shall stay in approved accommodation and no other accommodation.

-[Regulation 54K inserted in Gazette 3 Apr 2007 p.
+[Regulation 54K inserted: Gazette 3 Apr 2007 p.
 1500.]

 54L.
 Amounts deducted from moneys paid to a prisoner on an absence permit